-If there are others on your team, or service providers who need access, you can create a separate user account for each, and assign restricted access based on their business need to know.
-To limit the websites or stores that admin users can access when they log in, you must first create a role with limited scope and access only to the necessary resources.
+If there are others on your team, or service providers who need access, you can create a separate user account for each, and assign restricted access.
+To limit the websites or stores that admin users can access when they log in, you must first create a role with limited scope and access to resources.
 Then, you can assign the role to a specific user account.
 Admin users who are assigned to a restricted role can see and change data only for websites or stores that are associated with the role.
 They cannot make changes to any global settings or data.

 The User Name should be easy to remember.
 It is not case-sensitive.
 For example, if your user name is “John,” you can also log in as “john.”

 - Email address

 This email address must be different from the one that is associated with your original Admin account.

 An Admin password must be seven or more characters long, and include both letters and numbers.